sys-bio/tellurium/docs/antimony.rst

    even if that same species is set ``boundary=false``.
 -  All ``boundary=true`` species in SBML are set ``const`` in Antimony, even if that same species is set ``constant=false``.
--  Boundary ('const') species in Antimony are set boundary=true and constant=false in SBML.
+-  Boundary (‘const’) species in Antimony are set boundary=true and constant=false in SBML.
--  Variable ('var') species in Antimony are set boundary=false and constant=false in SBML.
+-  Variable (‘var’) species in Antimony are set boundary=false and constant=false in SBML.
 -  Modules in Antimony are flattened in SBML (unless you use the ``comp`` option).